-The Company has started the process of preparing its consolidated financial statements for the first quarter of 2020 in accordance with IFRS for year 2020 whereas these separate financial statements will be included therein.
-In accordance with the planned dates, the management expects that the annual consolidated financial statements will be approved for issue not later than 30 May 2020 by the Board of Directors and after this date the financial statements will be publicly made available to third parties.
+The Company has started the process of preparing its consolidated annual financial statements for 2020 in accordance with IFRS for year 2020 whereas these separate financial statements will be included therein.
+In accordance with the planned dates, the management expects that the annual consolidated financial statements will be approved for issue not later than 30 April 2021 by the Board of Directors and after this date the financial statements will be publicly made available to third parties.